Pain Management Treatment Programs at St. Elizabeth's

 - Work Related Injuries

-- State-of-the-art fluoroscopic-guided spinal injections for diagnostic and therapeutic applications
+- State-of-the-art fluoroscopic- and ultrasound-guided spinal, peripheral nerves and joint injections for diagnostic and therapeutic applications.

-- Comprehensive assessments and multidisciplinary team determination of treatments that focus on attaining positive long-term outcomes
+- Comprehensive assessments for determination of treatments that focus on attaining positive long-term outcomes.

 New patients are seen with a physician referral.